Kuwait Country Commercial Guide

 Franchise Sector

-Franchising is being deployed with increasing frequency and today, almost any product or service can be distributed through franchising.
 The Kuwaiti market is highly receptive to the franchise business model.
-High per capita income, significant spending power, tax-free income earnings, and an upwardly mobile population serve to underline business opportunities here.
+High per capita income, significant spending power, tax-free income earnings, and an upwardly mobile population serve to underline business opportunities in Kuwait.

-Kuwaitis are very familiar with U.S. brands and products as they frequently travel to the United States for tourism and education (approximately 10% of Kuwaiti high-school graduates study at U.S. colleges and universities).
 American franchises are warmly welcomed in this small, wealthy country.
+Kuwaitis are very familiar with U.S. brands and products as they frequently travel to the United States for tourism and education (approximately 10% of Kuwaiti high-school graduates’ study at U.S. colleges and universities).

 Best Prospects for U.S. Franchisors

-In recent years, Kuwait has begun to introduce new entertainment and educational concepts such as Make Meaning, Trampo, National Geographic Ultimate Explorer, Sky Zone, Paintball, Color Me Mine and others in order to make shopping malls a prime destination for families where they can enjoy shopping, food, and entertainment in one centralized location.
-There is high market demand for quality education and training services.
-In order for a franchise to succeed in Kuwait, it must offer flexibility in the concept to match the Kuwaiti culture and taste.
+In recent years, Kuwait introduced new entertainment and educational concepts such as Make Meaning, Trampo, National Geographic Ultimate Explorer, Sky Zone, Paintball, Color Me Mine, and others in order to make shopping malls a prime destination for families where they can enjoy shopping, food, and entertainment in one centralized location.
+Franchises must be flexible to adapt to local tastes and Islamic requirements such as the serving of only “halal” meat in restaurants.

 Market Entry Considerations

-Kuwait can be an expensive place in which to do business, largely due to the legal requirement to obtain a local partner.
-However, because low labor costs and low tax regime, many U.S franchises been successful.
+Kuwait can be expensive, largely due to foreign firms needing to have a local partner to secure office space, hire workers, and meet all of the other administrative requirements with the Kuwaiti government.
+However, because low labor costs and low taxes, many U.S franchises been successful.

 Advertising Methods